kriyative/clojurejs/README.md

 The defn form doesn't support docstrings or multiple arity forms.
 Docstrings might be useful to implement sometime in the future.

+There's no support for namespaces.
+Macro expanders are defined in a global ref, which is preserved between successive invocations of the translator.

 # boot.cljs

 The file `boot.cljs' includes some useful macros and utility functions